-My boyfriend eats fish sometimes but he's not a big fan but this time he was enthusiastic about it and he also asked to do it again the after a few day!
+My boyfriend is not a big fan of fish, but he was enthusiastic about how it turned out and he asked me to prepare it again after a few days!

-It takes literally 15 minutes max, so it is a good lifesaver recipe to have up your sleeves when you need to put together a nice meal in no time.
+It takes literally 15 minutes to make, so it is a good lifesaver recipe to have up your sleeves when you need to put together a nice meal in no time.

 -1 bag of baby plum tomatoes

 -a pinch of chilli flakes

 -2 tbsp of extra virgin olive oil

 -Start with the sauce:

 Drizzle some olive oil in a pan, add the thinly chopped garlic and the crushed chilli.
 Set on high heat and let the oil fry for a minute to let the aroma release.

 -Cut in a half some of the baby plum tomatoes, but leave some whole and toss them in the pan.